-This is mentioned multiple times, and for good reason.
-Slow-paying invoices cause a major block in cash flow for any construction company.
+This is mentioned multiple times and for good reason.
+Slow-paying clients cause a major block in cash flow for any construction company.
 If you aren’t paid in a timely manner, it’s hard to make your own payments when they’re due.
 It’s also difficult to begin new projects, which abruptly halts your growth.

 Construction invoices take an average of 83 days to be paid, which is nearly the longest wait time in any industry.
 When you have bills to pay and projects to complete, unpaid invoices can seriously damage your progress.

-Spot Factoring Provides a Solution to Cash Flow Problems
+Spot Factoring May be the Answer to Cash Flow Problems

-If your construction company is struggling to maintain strong cash flow month after month, spot factoring may provide you a positive solution.
+If your construction company is struggling to maintain strong cash flow month after month, spot factoring may provide you with a solution.